Optical research in our laboratory focuses on semiconducting layered materials, which include:

 ■ chromium trihalides (CrBr3, CrCl3, CrI3),

-using a variety of optical microscopy techniques (diameter of the spot of excitation light on the order
+using a variety of optical microscopy techniques (diameter of the spot of excitation light on the order of single microns), such as:

 ■ Raman scattering (RS),